 You can find all the details on our product pages.
 And look for even more innovations and refinements to come in the next decade.

 Through five decades, Fibercore has contributed to monumental changes in technology and its impacts on people and society.
 If you use the internet or stream movies, chances are that Fibercore is in the signal chain.
 If you fly, chances are that Fibercore is in the navigation, stabilization, and other systems.
 If you benefit from GPS, mapping, weather, or other satellites, chances are that Fibercore is helping keep it properly oriented and solar-powered.

 Our fibers are found everywhere from the ocean depths to the surface of Mars.
 They’re used to help protect soldiers and catch drug-runners.
 They’re sent down boreholes to help maximize oil and gas production and sent into the human body to help find tumors, perform surgeries and identify the perfect location to place life-preserving stents.
 Fibercore is in all of these places, and so many more.

 And to get to those places, it takes more than being an innovator.
 It takes commercial stamina.
 Once you have invented a new way to solve a new problem, you have to be there for your customers, providing all the manufacturing capabilities and support they need to bring their applications into full commercial being and to scale up to full production and profitability—now and tomorrow.
 That’s the real story of Fibercore.

 We’ve been there for our customers since the beginning.
 We’ve helped them develop extraordinary new capabilities along the way.
 We’ve met their production and technical support needs at every stage.
 And we’ll be doing all of that for as long as optical fibers matter.

-Celebrating Nearly 40 Years of Technical Expertise
+Celebrating Over 40 Years of Technical Expertise

 1982: Spun Low-Birefringence Fiber